Aliases for MT1A Gene

 This gene is a member of the metallothionein family of genes.
 Proteins encoded by this gene family are low in molecular weight, are cysteine-rich, lack aromatic residues, and bind divalent heavy metal ions.
 The conserved cysteine residues co-ordinate metal ions using mercaptide linkages.
 These proteins act as anti-oxidants, protect against hydroxyl free radicals, are important in homeostatic control of metal in the cell, and play a role in detoxification of heavy metals.
 Disruption of two metallothionein genes in mouse resulted in defects in protection against heavy metals, oxidative stress, immune reactions, carcinogens, and displayed obesity. [provided by RefSeq, Sep 2017]

 GeneCards Summary for MT1A Gene

 MT1A (Metallothionein 1A) is a Protein Coding gene.
-Among its related pathways are Metabolism and Platinum Pathway, Pharmacokinetics/Pharmacodynamics.
-An important paralog of this gene is MT1E.
+Among its related pathways are Response to metal ions and Platinum Pathway, Pharmacokinetics/Pharmacodynamics.
+An important paralog of this gene is MT1F.

 Metallothioneins have a high content of cysteine residues that bind various heavy metals; these proteins are transcriptionally regulated by both heavy metals and glucocorticoids.